-Claude Settlers in the United States in the 18th Century
+Claude Settlers in United States in the 18th Century

-Claude Settlers in the United States in the 19th Century
+Claude Settlers in United States in the 19th Century

 Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
 Early immigrants include: